github-education-resources/classroom/README.md

 ##### Setting up the environment

 If all went well up above, you should be ready!
-Type `docker attach classroom_ruby` to attach to your new, virual linux environment that is all ready to go, then follow the setup instructions that start in the next section.
+Type `docker attach classroom_ruby` to attach to your new, virtual linux environment that is all ready to go, then follow the setup instructions that starts at [Setup Classroom](#setup-github-classroom).
 You can edit all of the files in the project directly on your regular machine with the editor of your choice - the dev environment will see them internally and adjust accordingly!

 ##### Shutting the environment down and restarting

 If you are done working on the code and want to shutdown the envrionment, use `docker-compose -f docker-compose.sc.yml down` to take it down.
 Later, use `docker-compose -f docker-compose.sc.yml up -d` to bring it back up, followed by `docker attach classroom_ruby` to get back in.

-### macOS (Native installation)
+#### macOS (Native installation)

 If you're using macOS and running the Homebrew package manager you're all set to go!
 Head down to [Setup Classroom](#setup-github-classroom)

-### Linux (Native installation)
+#### Linux (Native installation)

 ##### Installing Docker and Docker Compose